bitovi/academy/src/react/2-intro-to-jsx.md

 </div>
 ```

-Now they're both wrapped in a parent `div` and the error will go away!
+Now they’re both wrapped in a parent `div` and the error will go away!

 ### Fragments